confusedOrca/QuickScribe/README.md

 ### 6. QuickScribe Program
 - A keylogger is used to track words being typed.
 - A typing simulator is used to type programmatically.
-- Uses QuickScribe to fetch recommendations for current prefixes and cycle through them when `INSERT` is pressed.
+- Uses QuickScribe to fetch recommendations for prefixes.
+- Fetches and cycles through through suggestions when `INSERT` is pressed.
 - Replaces prefixes with word suggestions by simulating typing.